Myanmar: Police fire rubber bullets at anti-coup protesters | DW | 27.02.2021

 Some protesters scattered into smaller residential streets and started building makeshift barricades out of barbed wire and tables to stop the police.

-A protester in the central town of Monwya said police had fired water cannon as they surrounded a crowd, news agency Reuters reported.
+A protester in the central town of Monywa said police had fired water cannon as they surrounded a crowd, news agency Reuters reported.

-Military chief General Min Aung Hlaing maintains that authorities are using minimal force.
-Nevertheless, at least three protesters have died.
-The army says a policeman was also killed.
+Military chief General Min Aung Hlaing has maintained that authorities are using minimal force to counter demonstrators.
+Nevertheless, at least three protesters have diedin recent demonstrations.
+The army has said a policeman was also killed.

-The military has said it staged the coup because of voting irregularities in the November election that gave Suu Kyi's party a landslide win.
+The military has said it staged the coup over voting irregularities in the November election that gave Suu Kyi's party a landslide win.
 The national election commission has rejected the allegation.

 The junta has also said that it will rule for a year under a state of emergency and then hold fresh elections.